NormanLo4319/ML-Deployment-Flask-App/README.md

 pip freeze > requirements.txt
 ```

-Note: Just maker sure that you are in the right directory (root directory) to export this list.
+Note: Just make sure that you are in the right directory (root directory) to export this list to requirement.txt.

 #### runtime.txt File: